-HB 1 (Petrie)(S. A&R)(Under review) House majority version of the 2022-2024 Executive Branch Budget Bill.
+HB 1 (Petrie)(To House for Concurrence)(+/-) House majority version of the 2022-2024 Executive Branch Budget Bill.
 Departing from tradition, the House majority introduced a proposed biennial budget prior to the Governor presenting his proposed budget for consideration by the General Assembly.
-HB 1 represents the House majority proposal for the biennial budget, and will be considered by the Senate, resulting in likely changes that will be resolved in conference and free conference committees comprised of appointed members of the House and Senate.
+HB 1 represents the House majority proposal for the biennial budget, and has been amended by the Senate, resulting in likely changes that will be resolved in conference and free conference committees comprised of appointed members of the House and Senate.